 Approximately 10:30 am awards

-Here are the 2013 start waves – These will probable be slightly different in 2014.
+Here are the 2014 start waves (before the rain) – These will probable be slightly different in 2015.
 Each wave is 3 minutes apart

-wave 1=Males 29 and younger and all Elites
+wave 1=Males 29 and younger, Elites and Teams

 wave 2=Males 30-34 and Clydesdales